gustavopin/GameSalesDataAnalysis/README.md

         (X) What was the top 50 most sold games?

-        () Comparing the Publishers, who published more games?
+        (X) Comparing the Publishers, who published more games?

         () What publisher sold more?

-        () What genre was the most published?
+        (X) What genre was the most published?
 What sold more?

         () What genre this X Publisher published more frequently?